ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/draft-ietf-dnsop-must-not-sha1.md

 Operators are encouraged to consider switching to one of the recommended algorithms listed in the {{DNSKEY-IANA}} and {{DS-IANA}} tables, respectively.
 Further, support for validating SHA-1 based signatures has been removed from some systems.
-As a result, SHA-1 is no longer fully interoperable in the context of DNSSEC.
+As a result, SHA-1 as part of a signature algorithm is no longer fully interoperable in the context of DNSSEC.
 As adequate alternatives exist, the use of SHA-1 is no longer advisable.